Skip to main content

 01.The Problem

-Every year, it's the exact same story.
-As the holidays or a birthday get closer, messages start piling up in family group chats: "What do you want for Christmas?", "Wait, I was planning on getting that too…", "Didn't you want a sweater?
-No, that was last year..."
+Every year, same story.
+As soon as the holidays creep up, the family WhatsApp group blows up: "What do you want for Christmas?", "Hold on, I was gonna get them that…", "Didn't you want a sweater?
+Oh no, that was last year."

 02.The Solution